 These models help clinicians understand problems, choose methods, and plan care.
-In clinical settings such as those where Anat Joseph, LCSW, PsyA, practices, theory helps support careful and ethical decisions.
+In clinical settings, such as those where Anat Joseph, LCSW, PsyA, practices, theory supports careful and ethical decision-making.

 Key Takeaways